OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 records to its left in the array must have smaller keys.
 The following visualization puts it all together.

-.. avembed:: AV/Sorting/insertionsortAV.html
+.. avembed:: AV/Sorting/insertionsortAV.html ss

 Now try for yourself to see if you understand how Insertion Sort works.

-.. avembed:: Exercises/Sorting/InssortPRO.html
+.. avembed:: Exercises/Sorting/InssortPRO.html ka
    :showbutton: hide

 Insertion Sort Analysis